wonder2d/quadcopter-gazebo-model-enhanced/README.md

 This method worked really well.

 Also, the preference was for the models developed to be in the local workspace directory.
-The standard Gazebo setup.sh script was cop
+The standard Gazebo setup.sh script was copied and the m